georapbox/js-utils/README.md

-# smallsJS
+# jsEssentials
 > Not yet another Javascript library.

-**smallsJS** is by no means a library and it's not meant to be one.
+**jsEssentials** is by no means a library and it's not meant to be one.
 It's just a collection of javascript standalone functions to cherrypick from, for everyday tasks.

-*Because sometimes we need <strong>small</strong> solutions and not a whole library.*
+*Because sometimes we don't need a whole library to get the job done.*

 ### Table of contents